microsoft/pxt-arcade/docs/test/skillmap/dino/dino3.md

     pause(2100)
 })
 ```
+and drop it into an empty area of the workspace.

-- :paint brush:  Click the empty grey box in the <br/>
+- :paint brush:  Click the empty box in the <br/>
 ``||sprites:projectile [ ] from side||`` <br/>
 block for ``||variables(noclick):tourist||``
-and switch to **My Assets** to select the blue car.
+and switch to **My Assets** to select the blue car called **tourist**.

 ```blockconfig.local